withastro/astro/.changeset/violet-coats-fail.md

 'astro': patch
 ---

-Fix `astro add` for packages with only prerelease versions.
+Fixes `astro add` for packages with only prerelease versions